 character to denote the end of a line.

-Not all of the various tools on these operating systems
+Not all of the various tools on these operating

-differs from the native line-ending
+that differs from the native line-ending

 style of the operating system on which they are